wakeuplabs-io/opraas/docs/research.md

 If decentralized marketplace is not pursued we can instead:

-- Generate tutorials, explanations of chain configs
+- Generate tutorials, dive deep in chain parameters, provide example configurations for other chains including testnets like Holensky where eth is more available.
 - Add more extras like data availability, paymaster setup, bridge ui, etc
-- Add more cloud providers, for instance GCP and Azure
+- Add more cloud providers, for instance GCP and Azure.
+-